oscarhealth/graphql-mock-factory/README.md

 ## Usage

-### Building a mock server
+### Automocking your server

-Define a mock server using your schema definition string.
+You can automock your entire schema in one line using your schema definition string.

 ```javascript
 import { mockServer } from 'graphql-mock-factory';